 Meal time is important in rural New Zealand.
 It’s a way of fuelling up for a big day on the land.
-It’s thanking farm workers or farm advisors with a scone at morning smoko.
+It’s thanking farm workers or farm advisers with a scone at morning smoko.
 It’s catching up on the latest news (if you tune into us at midday!) while refuelling at lunch.
 It’s taking a quick squiz at the budgets over a mid-afternoon muffin.
 It’s coming together as a family in the evening, amidst sometimes hectic seasons.

 Just as important as a good graze, is looking after yourself and those around you.
 That’s why we’re raising funds from The Country cookbook to ‘Will To Live.’
 Elle Perriam and her sisters Sarah and Kate are doing a remarkable job in their quest to provide on-going awareness and education to vulnerable young rural New Zealanders, who are often isolated from essential mental health services.
 We are extremely proud to support them in this journey, as you should be too.